 - 4.1 In addition to preparing an annual Service Plan, the FSA require local authorities to produce documented procedures for every part of their food law enforcement service and to have internal and third party peer review systems to verify its conformance against the Standard.
-In an attempt to minimise the adverse effect of this requirement on other work, including programmed inspections and response to complaints and applications, it is planned that all documents will be complete and the review systems will be in place by April 2006. - 4.2 Budget requirements for 2003/04 will be included within the draft estimates.
-For 2002/03, costs will be met from existing budgets or savings within the budget.
+In an attempt to minimise the adverse effect of this requirement on other work (including programmed inspections and response to complaints and applications), it is planned that all documents will be complete and the review systems will be in place by December 2006. - 4.2 The Budget Book 2006/07 includes all the financial requirements for the Service Plan, apart from the audit which will be financed from funds carried forward from last year.